 There are regular seminars and conferences with legal professionals and criminologists from around the world.

 Through your dissertation project, you will develop research skills and an in-depth understanding of the subject.

 Teaching takes place through seminars.
 If you take the restorative justice path you'll have the opportunity to undertake a work placement.

-Upper-Second Class Honours degree or international equivalent in Law, Social Sciences or Humanities (although an awareness of criminal law or social aspects of the law would be an advantage).
-Candidates with other qualifications will be considered on an individual basis.
+Minimum 2:1 honours degree or international equivalent in law, social sciences or humanities.
+An awareness of criminal law or social aspects of the law would be an advantage.
+We’ll consider qualifications on an individual basis.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.